Trademark Public Advisory Committee Members

 Anne H. Chasser

 Ms. Chasser is currently a strategic advisor for Wolfe SBMC providing policy advice in the expanding intellectual property environment.
 She is an expert in intellectual property consulting industry and served as an expert witness in a number of trademark licensing and related matters.
 Ms. Chasser served as commissioner for trademarks at the USPTO from 1999-2004, where she reported directly to the director and deputy director regarding trademark operations.
-Ms. Chasser was past president of the International Trademark Association, vice president for intellectual property at the University of Cincinnati, and she also served as director, trademark and licensing services, at the Ohio State University.
+Ms. Chasser was past president of the International Trademark Association, vice president for intellectual property at the University of Cincinnati, and she also served as director of trademark and licensing services at the Ohio State University.
 Ms Chasser was in the OSU administration for 23 years.
 In 1982, she established the Ohio State University Trademark and Licensing Program, which is recognized as one of the leaders and one of most successful collegiate licensing programs in the country.
 Ms. Chasser was named “One of the 50 most influential people in the intellectual property world,” by Managing Intellectual Property magazine, and she is also recognized as one of the top 300 intellectual asset managers worldwide.
-She received a bachelor's degree in American studies, education, from the University of Dayton, and a master's degree in public policy and management from the Ohio State University, and was trained in mediation and negotiations at Harvard Law School.
+She received a bachelor's degree in American studies, education, from the University of Dayton, a master's degree in public policy and management from the Ohio State University, and was trained in mediation and negotiations at Harvard Law School.
 Ms. Chasser is serving her second term as a member of the TPAC.

 Jody Haller Drake, Esq.